Skip to content

 except KeyError as err:

-raise KeyError(f"Engine type {engine_type} is not supported by {self.__class__.__name__}.") from err
+raise KeyError(f"Model type {model_type} is not supported by {self.__class__.__name__}.") from err

 @override